 While you pry the tire apart, hit the sidewall with the sledgehammer.
 Continue working in the same area until the bead breaks.
-It should make a popping or cracking sound once it is accomplished.
+It should make a popping or cracking sound when this happens.
 Also, the inner lip of the tire will become visible.

 With the bead broken, you want to keep moving around the tire.
 Perform the same movements until the entire bead is broken around the tire.

-Only remove the bead on the side where the stem is located, if you remove both sides and rotate the tire by mistake you have to rebalance the wheel.
+Only remove the bead on the side where the stem is located, if you remove both sides and rotate the tire by mistake, you will have to rebalance the wheel.